ariff20/iTutorMalaysia/README.md

   - Log in to edit your data if there is any changes.
   - Delete your account anytime if you feel like it.

-### Installlation
+### Installation

-This app uses multiple frameworks from Cocoapods.Therefore,you need to run an install of all the pods involved.
+This app uses multiple frameworks from Cocoapods.Therefore,you need to run and install of all the pods involved.
 To install the pods,follow this process

 - Open up terminal